-The KP Standing Committee was also informed by the Galyat Development Authority that in 1987, the Murree Water Board confiscated 300 acres of land in Galiyat.
-On this land, three massive water tanks were constructed with a combined capacity of 9.4 million gallons, further centralizing the resource away from the local population.
+The Committee was also briefed that in 1987 the Murree Water Board took control of 300 acres of land in Galiyat.
+Three large water tanks with a combined capacity of 9.4mn gallons were built on this KP land, further centralising the resource for Murree’s use.

-Ironically, while millions of gallons are sent to Punjab daily, the Galiyat region faces a severe water crisis.
-Approximately 64% of the local population lacks access to clean drinking water, forcing residents to travel miles to fetch water from the few remaining untapped springs.
+Officials pointed out that while millions of gallons are supplied to Punjab daily, Galiyat itself faces a worsening water crisis.
+Nearly 64% of residents lack access to clean drinking water and often walk several kilometres to fetch water from natural springs that are rapidly depleting.

 Key Facts of the Water Dispute